Kaiser-Yang/Kaiser-Yang.github.io/_posts/2025-05-16-question-and-answer.md

 SaaS eliminates the need for users to install and maintain software on their local devices, as the software is accessed through a web browser or an application interface.

+## What is CGI?

+CGI stands for Common Gateway Interface.
+It is a standard protocol that allows web servers to execute external programs or scripts to generate dynamic content for web pages.
+CGI scripts can be written in various programming languages, such as Perl, Python, or C.
+When a user requests a web page that requires dynamic content, the web server invokes the CGI script, which processes the request and generates the response.

 ## References

 - [An overview of the SSL/TLS handshake](https://www.ibm.com/docs/en/ibm-mq/9.3.x?topic=tls-overview-ssltls-handshake)